NEWPLAN/AIOS/README.md

 # <p align="center">Decleartion</p>
 ================================

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;This responsbility is just used for study, and in fact, i just copy the resource code from <a href="https://coding.net/u/liuxiaofeng/p/firekylin/git">[firekylin]</a>, any concern about the authority please contract me freely, and i will apologize and delete those code if necessary.</br>
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;This responsbility is just used for study, and in fact, i just copy the resource code from <a href="https://coding.net/u/liuxiaofeng/p/firekylin/git">[firekylin]</a>, any concern about the authority please contract me freely, and i will apologize and delete those code if necessary.</p>
-<td style="word-break:break-all">From the time i receive my education as an undergraduate student, i make a decision to create a new OS with excellent efficience, and intelligence if possible, four year later, i haven't started it, and now i hope improve the skill and achieve this gold.</td></br>
-This is the basic information about the Firekylin OS and enjoy it.</p>
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;This is the basic information about the Firekylin OS and enjoy it.</p>